peter-evans/dockerhub-description/README.md

 - `DOCKERHUB_PASSWORD` - Docker Hub password.
 - `DOCKERHUB_REPOSITORY` - The Docker Hub repository to update in the format `<namespace>/<name>`.
 May also be passed as a secret if considered sensitive.

 **Note**: Docker Hub [Personal Access Tokens](https://docs.docker.com/docker-hub/access-tokens/) cannot be used as they are not supported by the API.
 See [here](https://github.com/docker/hub-feedback/issues/1927) and [here](https://github.com/docker/hub-feedback/issues/1914) for further details.
+Unfortunately, this means that enabling the new 2FA feature on Docker Hub will prevent the action from working.

 #### Optionally specifying the file path